colten-cross/HTML-CSS---Simple-Site-Design/README.md

 # SimpleSiteTemplate
-A very basic site template I created, with a iPhone-style scrolling icon theme
+A very basic site template I created, with an iPhone-style scrolling icon theme

 I was tasked with creating a simple front end that end users would use to navigate the different IT services we had to offer in our department.